Trogir

 Traditional Konobas

-Serving fresh seafood, grilled fish, and local specialties.
+Family-run taverns serving fresh seafood, grilled fish and local specialities.

 Seaside Restaurants

-Mediterranean dining with views of the harbor and old town.
+Mediterranean dining with views of the harbour and old town.

-Find the perfect time for your Trogir experience
+Find the right time for your Trogir trip

 Spring